 Causes of lower back pain

 ● Improper movement and posture: Improper posture in daily activities may result in severe diseases.
-The examples of improper posture are hunching while sitting, bending over awkwardly, lifting heavy load while bending to one side, sitting or standing for a long time, sleeping on a mattress or such furniture which do not support the back, muscle tension and twisting.
+Examples of improper posture are hunching while sitting, bending over awkwardly, lifting heavy load while bending to one side, sitting or standing for a long time, sleeping on a mattress or such furniture which does not support the back, muscle tension and twisting.

 ● Bulging or rupturing of the spinal discs: If spinal disc bulges or ruptures, then it will pressurize the nerve resulting in lower back pain.